wengxiankok/equiteq/README.md

 > # 3.
 Call the init script to download WordPress files
 > $ ./firestarter-init.sh
 >
 > # 4.
-Your done!
+You're done!
 If this project uses Boilr, proceed to installing npm dependencies.
 > ```

 ### Setting up new projects